searchblox/hr-xml-indexer/README.md

     "colName": "Resume-Collection",                   // Collection name to index.
 REQUIRED

-    "resumeCandidates": [   // list down all the xml files, place all the xml files in this "Abhik",            // plugin "plugin/data/results/" directory
+    // list down all the xml files without (`.xml`) their extension
+    // and place all the xml files in this current plugin "plugin/data/results/" directory

+    "resumeCandidates": [
+        "Abhik",
         "AkshataKothiwale",
         "AlexSpears201405cProfileBA",
     ]